 1. Contact us: If you are interested in getting your product verified or would like a customized cost estimate, please fill out a Verification Inquiry Form so that we can send you the information you need to get started.

 2. Choose your technical administrator: In order to get your product verified, you will need to work with a third-party technical administrator.
-We currently have three companies that are approved to perform product evaluations: FoodChain ID, NSF International, SCS Global Services, and IMI Global.
-Since IMI and SCS are new technical administrators, they are in a “pilot program” and we are temporarily limiting the number of clients they evaluate so that we can fully support them in achieving full-service status.
-If you would like to work with IMI or SCS, please let us know and we will determine if your company qualifies to participate in their pilot program
+We currently have four companies that are approved to perform product evaluations: FoodChain ID, NSF International, SCS Global Services, and Where Food Comes From.
+Since SCS Global Services is a new technical administrator, they are in a “pilot program” and we are temporarily limiting the number of clients they evaluate so that we can fully support them in achieving full-service status.
+If you would like to work with SCS, please let us know and we will determine if your company qualifies to participate in their pilot program

 You will need to contact your chosen technical administrator to determine the costs and get an overview of what you will need to do in order to get your product verified.
 After reviewing this information, you will need to sign a contract with your chosen TA in order to proceed with your product evaluation.

 3. Sign a licensing agreement: The licensing agreement is between you and the Non-GMO Project and outlines proper use of the Non-GMO Project’s name and verification mark.
 Please note that we have a separate licensing agreement for the United States and Canada (which requires a bilingual label).
 If you plan to sell product in both countries, please let us know so that we can send you both agreements to sign.